ujh/fountainpencompanion/README.md

 Once you've set up everything you can run the whole thing with:

 1. `bundle exec puma` in one terminal.
+2. `bundle exec sidekiq` in another terminal.
-2. `./bin/webpack-dev-server` in another terminal to speed up the JavaScript recompilation process during development.
+3. `./bin/webpack-dev-server` in another terminal to speed up the JavaScript recompilation process during development.

+This is assuming both PostgreSQL and Redis is running.

+### Default database seed

+By default a user and an admin will be generated (see `db/seeds.rb` for the username), with a random password.
+Since emails are mocked locally you can use the password reset and resend confirmation features for both the [user-](http://localhost:3000/users/sign_in) and [admin signin](http://localhost:3000/admins/sign_in) to get access to this account on localhost.

+To test as a regular user, sign up as you would in production.
+Create at minimum two regular users to test some of the community features.

+**Adding new inks for the first time**
+A fresh database means the first time a regular user inputs a new ink brand or type, a cluster has to be made on the admin side.
+A mock email will pop up.
+Sign in as an admin and navigate to Macro clusters -> Clustering app.
+Create the new cluster(s).
+When getting started it might be useful to be logged in as an admin in one browser, and a regular user in another.

+### Run tests

-Use `rake` (without any arguments) to run the rspec tests.
+- Use `rake` (without any arguments) to run the rspec tests.
+- Use `yarn jest` to run the front-end tests.

 # Licensing